core2062/CORE-SafetyDB/README.md

-MSDS-DB
+Safety-Database
 =======

-a DB for the storage and management of MSDS and other saftey related documentation to allow quick access from anywhere
+a DB for the storage and management of CORE 2062's comprehensive safety program to allow quick access from anywhere